plone/training/voltoaddons/05-objectwidget-block-edit.rst

 neatly wrapped with the label, description, error messages, etc. This concept is somewhat similar to Zope's ZPT macro and slot system.

-Now go back to the schema and let's use the new text align widget:
+Now go back to the schema and let's use the new text align widget.
+Within ``src/DataTable/schema.js`` uncomment the widget use from ``TableSchema textAlign property``:

 .. code-block:: jsx

     // change in TableSchema properties
     textAlign: {
       title: 'Align',
-      widget: 'text_align',
+      widget: 'text_align', // we can now use the text_align widget
+      choices: [
+        ['left', 'left'],
+        ['center', 'center'],
+        ['right', 'right'],
+      ],
     },

 .. note::